Code of Conduct During Events

 - Use of social or mainstream media to target individuals in a way that could harm their privacy and/or reputation.

-- Simulated physical contact (e.g. textual messages depicting physical contact) without affirmative consent.
+- Physical contact or simulated physical contact (e.g. textual messages depicting physical contact) without affirmative consent.

-- This includes, sexualized comments or jokes; inappropriate and unwelcome sexual advances.
+- Unwelcome sexual attention.
+This includes, sexualized comments or jokes; inappropriate and unwelcome sexual advances.

 - Deliberate intimidation, stalking or following (online or in person).